 Sound is most important.
 A good sound should be healthy for the human and not too loud for the hearing organ so as to cause damage.
 That's why acoustic music is my most important medium.
 I'm still open to go beyond at times.

+What advice can you give to studio musicians?
+What should they take care of before stepping into a demo project?
 I was never a studio musician as such.
 As for demos, it should be watched on a basis of musical experience one has had as a musician; a professional experience.

 Your Literature: Mr. DH- "a singing" poet on a drum kit?
 So far you have released four books.
 Are there more to come?
 By the way, you're going into retirement.
 What are your future plans?